-Dresses were made of wool, cotton or silk, as should be any reproduction.
+Dresses were made of wool, cotton or silk.
 Cotton should not be solid colored, but rather of a small, geometric print or woven design.
+Cotton dyes were relatively unstable in the mid 19th century, and prints hid uneven fading, as well as stains from wear, easier.
 Wool and silk can be solid colored or also of a small, geometric print or woven plaid.
-Unfortunately, finding prints in silk or wool is not easy to do in the modern time!
+Unfortunately, finding prints in silk or wool is not easy to do today!

 If you are planning to wear your reproduction outfits in the summer, or live or reenact in southern climates, heat may be a factor to consider.
 Women of the mid-19th century would wear very lightweight dresses of sheer or nearly sheer material to combat the heat.
 The lining of these dresses could be cut low and the sleeves left partially or fully unlined to increase ventilation.

 There are several different types of bodice construction to consider, not all of which are appropriate for every dress.
-In silk or wool, one can wear a dart-fitted bodice, either with a straight waist or a variation of a pointed waist.
-Specifically in cotton, but also in silk and wool, one can wear a gathered or pleated to fit bodice with a straight waist.
-There are other, less commonly found styles of bodice too, including yoked styles.
+In silk or wool, dart-fitted bodices were popular, either with a straight waist or a variation of a pointed waist.
+Specifically in cotton, but also in silk and wool, we find gathered or pleated to fit bodice with a straight waist.
+There are other, less commonly found styles of bodices too, including yoked styles, asymmetrical front openings, and pleated styles.
 Bodices were almost always lined in cotton fabric.
 Many gathered bodices had fitted linings.
 Polished cotton was used frequently, especially in better quality dresses.
-There are several good patterns available.

-Some women, usually fashionable, wealthy and young, wore white bodices with a very nice silk or wool skirt.
-These would be fitted much like a gathered bodice and attached to a waistband.
+Some women, frequently fashionable, wealthy and young, wore white bodices with a very nice silk or wool skirt.
+These would be constructed much like a gathered bodice or sheer bodice and attached to a waistband.
 This was a very high-fashioned look and is not appropriate for most impressions.

 There is also the consideration of sleeves.
 Most sleeves in the 1860s were variations of a coat sleeve, or of a gathered bishop sleeve.
 There is a great many variations of sleeve styles that can be researched and replicated.
 Between the sleeve and the bodice, in the armsyce, should be a layer of self fabric piping.
 This piping was and is used to strengthen seams and finish edges.
 The piping should be very narrow and almost always the same fabric as the dress.